Towards Streaming Perception: Solutions and Analysis

 Table~\ref{tab:det} includes the main results of using just detectors for streaming perception.
 We first examine the case of running a state-of-the-art detector --- Hybrid Task Cascade (HTC)~\cite{chen2019hybrid}, both in the offline and the streaming settings.
 The AP drops significantly in the streaming setting.
 Such a result is not entirely surprising due to its high runtime (700ms).
 A commonly adopted strategy for real-time applications is to run a detector that is within the frame rate.
 We point out that this strategy may be problematic, since such a hard-constrained time budget results in poor accuracy for challenging tasks (Table~\ref{tab:det} row 3--4).
 In addition, we find that many existing network implementations are optimized for throughput rather than latency, reflecting the bias of the community for offline versus online processing!
 For example, image pre-processing (\eg, resizing and normalizing) is often done on CPU, where it can be pipelined with data pre-fetching.
 By moving it to GPU, we save 21ms in latency (for an input of size $960 \times 600$).

-In our benchmarks, it is a {\em choice} for the streaming algorithm to decide when and what to process.
-Figure~\ref{fig:dynamicschedule} compares a straight-forward schedule with our dynamic schedule (Alg.~\ref{alg:1}).
-Such subtlety is the result of temporal quantization.
-While spatial quantization has been studied in computer vision \cite{He2017MaskR}, temporal quantization in the streaming setting has not been well explored (to our knowledge).
-Our proposed scheduling policy (Alg.~\ref{alg:1}) minimizes the temporal mismatch of the output stream and the data stream, thus increasing the overall streaming performance.
+Our benchmarks allow streaming algorithms to {\em choose} which frames to process/ignore.
+Figure~\ref{fig:dynamicschedule} compares a straight-forward schedule with our dynamic schedule (Alg.~\ref{alg:1}), which attempts to address temporal aliasing of the former.
+While spatial aliasing and quantization has been studied in computer vision \cite{He2017MaskR}, temporal quantization in the streaming setting has not been well explored.
+Noteably, it is difficult to pre-compute the optimal schedule because of the stochasticity of actual runtimes.
+Our proposed scheduling policy (Alg.~\ref{alg:1}) tries to minimize the expected temporal mismatch of the output stream and the data stream, thus increasing the overall streaming performance.
 Empirically, we find that it raises the AP for the detector (Table \ref{tab:det} row 7).
-We provide {\em theoretical reasoning showing its superiority} and results for a wide suite of detectors in \ifappendix Appendix \ref{app:dynamicschedule}. \else the supplement. \fi Note that Alg.~\ref{alg:1} is by construction task agnostic (not specific to object detection).
+We provide a {\em theoretical analysis} of the algorithm and additional empirical results for a wide suite of detectors in \ifappendix Appendix \ref{app:dynamicschedule}. \else the supplement. \fi Note that Alg.~\ref{alg:1} is by construction task agnostic (not specific to object detection).